strict-lang/strict.dev/docs/For.md

 	result
 ```

-Nested loop works similarly of other programming languages:
+Nested loop works similarly to other programming languages:
 ```
 for i in Range(0, 10)
 	for j in Range(0, 10)